Credit: Photo by Lenny Catalanotto, Photo Courtesy of Discover Long Island

 Verona Beach Lighthouse (Central NY)

-Verona Beach was one of three Oneida Lake lighthouses that helped navigators during the 1918 Barge Canal opening.
-It’s still functioning, so while you can’t climb the tower, you can picnic at the lake.
-Kids will love swimming at Verona Beach State Park.
+Three working lighthouses grace the shores of Oneida Lake, all of which helped navigators during the 1918 Barge Canal opening.
+The Verona Beach Lighthouse is still functioning, so while you can’t climb the tower, you can picnic at the lake, or enjoy the scenery and recreation at Verona Beach State Park.

 Rock Island Lighthouse State Park (Thousand Islands-Seaway)